 I always enjoy starting a lunch or dinner meal at a restaurant with a cup of soup.
 Except for French onion soup, which I don’t like, or something very spicy, I’m quite open to a wide assortment of soups, like creamed ones, thick ones with grains, barley, orzo or others with meatballs, poultry, cheeses, and soups with various meats and fish.
 Some soups straddle between stews and soups, and those I like too, such as Hungarian goulash, a ragout or a chili.
 I’m particularly fond of certain beans, like kidney or black, and add them judiciously to whatever dish I want, if they seem to fit in.

-I had the hankering for a broccoli- cheese soup after eating it at a hospital when visiting a friend. it was quite good, and thought I could do a better job.
+I had the hankering for a broccoli- cheese soup after enjoying it at a hospital when visiting a friend.
+It was quite good, but still believed I could do a better job.
 The chef t here made it creamy, and it remained that way throughout my meal.
 Often times in the past as I ate such a soup at a restaurant the liquid would turn watery towards the end of my meal, which was a real turn-off.
 In addition, this soup did not have any potatoes, but I decided to add that to my new recipe.

 After scouring several versions of this soup, I found one on the internet and changed it to my liking.
-I added carrots, which seems to fit well with the other ingredients plus adds nice orange color.
+I added carrots, which seems to add some sweetness and mixes well with the other ingredients plus I like to see the orange color in soups, it’s refreshing.
 I also made other adjustments to create a fresh new soup.
-Thickening the soup at the end created a chowder, quite nice for a chilly winter’s day and truly loaded with flavor!
+Thickening the soup at the end created a chowder, quite nice for a chilly winter’s day and packed with flavor!